amplience/dc-demostore-core/README.md

 # Provisioning your own Amplience Environment

-The main tool for using your own Amplience environment with `dc-demostore-core` is `dc-demostore-cli`.
+The main tool for using your own Amplience environment with `dc-demostore-core` is [`dc-demostore-cli`](https://github.com/amplience/dc-demostore-cli).
 The CLI tool allows you to quickly import a pre-configured set of Content Schemas, Content Types, Images, etc. to your Amplience acount.
 Basically, everything you'd see running `dc-demostore-core` OOTB against our 'core public' Amplience Environment.

 At a high level the basic steps are:

 1. [Request an Amplience Media and Dynamic Account (if you don't already have one)](#requesting-an-amplience-environment)
 2. [Deploy a fork of `dc-demostore-core` (we'll cover deploying on Vercel)](#fork--deploy-dc-demostore-core)
 3. Configure & use `dc-demostore-cli` to populate content
-4. Point `dc-demostore-core` to your Dynamic Content Hub and run
+4. Update your local / deployed `dc-demostore-core` with environment variables to your account.

 > Note: If you already have an Amplience Demostore account and are upgrading to verson `1.4.0` or later, you should upload the rendering templates for Stylitics components into your Content Hub.